larpal/DSND_capstone/README.md

 There are I am planning to improve, such as:
 - deploy the app on Heroku
 - Add more interactive information to the map
+- Refactor the ETL pipeline into pieces that are easier to digest.

+## Licensing, Authors, and Acknowledgements
+I am grateful to the providors of the data sets mentioned above.